2nd year: Global Governance Studies (GGS)

-This one-year M2 level program, which requires fluent English, welcomes students from Sciences Po and from several élite North American law schools (Columbia, Duke, Georgetown, Harvard, Northwestern, Pennsylvania, Virginia).
-It also offers an exchange program with Columbia Law School, run jointly with the University of Paris I.
+This one-year M2 level programme, which requires fluent English, welcomes students from Sciences Po and from several élite North American law schools (Columbia, Duke, Georgetown, Harvard, Northwestern, Pennsylvania, Virginia).
+It also offers an exchange programme with Columbia Law School, run jointly with the University of Paris I.

 It is designed to provide a comprehensive theoretical and practical approach to legal issues in a global context, whether from a perspective of international litigation and arbitration, of supranational economic governance, or as a matter of transnational advocacy in human rights cases.
 It forms students who aspire to work in lawfirms in the field of international litigation, in arbitration practice, in international institutions such as the WTO, as inhouse legal advisors to multinational groups, particularly in compliance departments, or as human rights advocates.
 The more theoretically inclined will find exciting new areas for research on issues of global law and governance.